Books and podcasts ultimate guide blog cover image. Helen's book shelf with plants, headphones and a lego unicorn!

 I LOVE a good podcast.
 And I do enjoy losing myself in a good book.
 The chance to learn and experience new things should never be underestimated.

 As much as I completely adore working from home (I often feel smug when wind and rain are lashing at the house and I no longer have to drag myself through the streets) I do miss the time it gave me to consume books and podcasts.
 These days I listen to podcasts in the gym or on a walk.
-I’m getting back into the habit of reading a little bit in the morning before I start work and just before I go to sleep too.
+I’m back into the habit of reading before I go to sleep too.

 This post does contain affiliate links.
 I might get a small commission if you click on the link and buy something.
-Personally, I try to avoid Amazon (I like HIVE) when I can, but sometimes it’s cheaper and not everything is available elsewhere.
+I try to avoid Amazon when I can (I like HIVE), but sometimes it’s cheaper and not everything is available elsewhere.

 So here goes…